devth/lst/README.md

 # lst

-lst is a simple list-building tool with an email interface, built on Clojure with Noir, sends and receives email with Mailgun and runs on Heroku.
+lst is a simple list-building tool with an email interface.
+It's built on Clojure with Noir, sends and receives email with Mailgun, and runs on Heroku.

 ## Usage